velvetkevorkian/enterprise/design_enterprise_report:_telling_stories.md

 ##Middle bit (provisional title)

-reorder: what is branding/case studies/made to stick/benchmarking etc
+reorder: /what is creative tech/what is branding/case studies/made to stick/benchmarking etc

 ###On making ideas stick